-Situated on the north-eastern edge of London’s beautiful Regent’s Park, the York & Albany Hotel is just over a five-minute walk from Camden Town station.
-It sits atop the York & Albany gastropub, owned by celebrity chef Gordon Ramsay, where guests can enjoy tasty pub grub accompanied by a glass of fine wine or washed down with a hearty pint.
-Be sure to check out the animals at ZSL London Zoo, which is just 15 minutes’ walk away.
+Situated on the northeast edge of elegant Regent’s Park, the York and Albany Hotel is five minutes’ walk from Camden Town Tube.
+It sits above the York and Albany gastropub, owned by celebrity chef Gordon Ramsay, where guests can enjoy tasty pub grub accompanied by a glass of fine wine, or washed down with a hearty pint.
+Be sure to check out the animals at ZSL London Zoo, the world’s oldest scientific zoo focusing on conversation.

 If Ikea did dream apartments, they might look like this: polished wooden furniture, fluffy beige carpets and Crittall windows that fill each room up with natural light – offset with dusty pink suede seating and industrial elements such as bronzed angular lampshades.
 Best of all, you’re just a stone’s throw from thriving Camden Market.
 Famous for its vintage markets, food vendors and antiques stalls, this bargain-hunting ground can take up days of your time.
 Start your day with a walk down the canal towpath to Angel and follow the aroma of baking to Popham’s for daytime fuel in the way of coffee and freshly made pastries.